Vishal-V/100-Days-of-ML-Code/README.md

 - Learnt about the advantages and differences between tensorflow.js and tensorflow

 ### Day 24 (2-10-18) Planar data classification using a neural network
-- Added planar classification files
+- Completed planar classification assignment